harryahlas/GAN-tests/README.md

 INFO:spleeter:Loading audio b'C:/Development/github/GAN-tests/audio_files_split\\train/Johnny Lokke - Whisper To A Scream/mixture.wav' from 117.6633105 to 137.6633105</code>
 	* run train session (refer to spleeter_start.txt)
 	* evaluate results
-		* Create new files for evaluation
+		* Create new files for evaluation using training samples
 		* Run on new one
+		* Repeat above for testing samples
 	* see documentation for training
 	* **Next steps: ** UPDATE V2 TO INCLUDE CODE FROM OTHER GIT, FIGURE OUT ERROR
 		* COMPLETE - SEE IF SWITHCING CONV1D2 FROM 64 TO SOMETHING ELSE CHANGES THE GAPS!!